oracle-quickstart/appstack/README.md

  - Terraform script for provisioning the Autonomous Database
  - Dependencies to pull JDBC, UCP, R2DBC, and so on from Maven  Central.

-The Container Instances service provides an ideal deployment solution because it provides full automation (serverless) and is cost effective.
-It meets all the requirements to address the most simple use case of a Java developer.

 Contributing
 ============